So Graham Norton: Format (timeframe)

 The entire series consisted of 5 series.
 In the later series, the run started around October and ran all the way to February or March.
 There were shows broadcast during Christmas and New Year's weeks and there was also a millennium special.

 Guests

 The guests were not typical talk show guests.
 Most of them were not there to promote their latest project, but were there at Norton's behest.
-For example, John Waters only flew to England because he had been invited to appear on the show by Norton since he chose the guests himself.
+For example, John Waters only flew to England because he had been invited to appear on the show by Norton, since Norton chose the guests himself.
 Generally, these were the people that Norton grew up with.
 There were reality show stars, gay icons, old American television stars and soap stars.
-There were not many musicians and those who did make an appearance, except for S Club 7, were not there to sing.
+There were not many musicians, and those who did make an appearance, with exception of S Club 7, were not there to sing.

 Recurring themes

 A running gag on the programme is Norton's obsession with Tarzan, the Ape Man star Miles O'Keeffe.
 Norton has a framed photo of O'Keeffe as Tarzan and O'Keeffe would often be phoned by Norton.

 Betty Hoskins (2 August 1922 – December 2019) was an elderly woman who first appeared on the show as a contestant in one of the mini-games.
 She was a dinner lady at the drama school that Norton attended.
 Hoskins featured in many episodes of the show as well as on Norton's subsequent programmes.